hsucherng/boilerplate-eleventy/README.md

 ## Editorconfig

 The project has been setup with an opinionated Editorconfig.
 Currently tested in VS Code with the editroconfig extension --- _most likely_ requires opening the project folder as a Workspace.

+## Rollup

+The project has been setup with Rollup.js, so that we may separate our JS files into partials during development, but serve them up as a single JS file.

 ## Root Path